kevindano/kevindano.github.io/_pages/research.md

 # <center> Working Papers  </center>
 - - -

+**Transition Probabilities and Identifying Moments in Dynamic Fixed Effects Logit Models**, *Comments welcome* <br />
+<small>[ <a href="#/" onclick="visib('DFEL')">Abstract</a> | [Draft][DFEL_paper] ]

+<div id="DFEL" style="display: none; text-align: justify; line-height: 1.2" ><small>
+This paper introduces an algebraic approach to derive identifying moments in dynamic logit models with strictly exogenous regressors and additive fixed effects.
+It is based upon two common features in this class of models.
+First, many (individual-specific) transition probabilities can be expressed as conditional expectations of functions of the data and common parameters given the initial condition, the regressors and the fixed effects.
+We call such functions transition functions.
+Second, after a certain time period, multiple transition functions map to the same transition probabilities.
+This  motivates a differencing strategy leveraging the multiplicity of transition functions to produce valid moment conditions in panels of adequate length.
+We detail the construction of identifying moments in scalar models of arbitrary lag order as well as first-order panel vector autoregressions and dynamic multinomial logit models.
+A simulation study illustrates the small sample performance of GMM estimators based on our methodology.
+</small><br><br/></div>

+[DFEL_paper]:{{ site.baseurl }}{% link assets/files/Draft_DFEL_KevinDano.pdf %}

 **Identification in a Binary Choice Panel Data Model with a Predetermined Covariate** (with Stéphane Bonhomme and Bryan S. Graham), *Submitted* <br />
 <small>[ <a href="#/" onclick="visib('series')">Summary</a> | [Draft][series_paper] ]